 The purpose of this paper was to compare and contrast governance procedures in widely held, publicly traded corporations and public school districts.
 Based on a close reading of public oaths of office and ethics statutes in 43 states and the typical provisions of corporation law, we observe wide differences in the nature and detail of governance structures.
 While both organizations entail elected directors, the duties and standards of evaluation for directors of widely held, publicly traded corporations are more extensive and transparent than those facing elected or appointed school directors.

-To recap a few findings from our extensive review of state oaths governing school board directors' conduct, only 4.9 percent of the states positively obligate directors to perform honestly; about half require that board directors perform to the best of their ability; only a quarter require that school directors perform impartially; and, remarkably, only 7.3 percent (three of 41 states) require that school directors avoid conflicts of interest.
+To recap a few findings from our extensive review of state oaths governing school board directors' conduct, as of 2012 only three of fifty-one states and the District of Columbia, or 5.9 percent positively obligate directors to perform honestly; about half require that board directors perform to the best of their ability; only a quarter require that school directors perform impartially; and, remarkably, only 5.9 percent (three of 51 states) require that school directors avoid conflicts of interest.